The Problem of Evil

 The Free Will Defense

-Alvin Plantinga’s Free Will Defense argues that God cannot create beings with genuine free will while simultaneously guaranteeing they will never choose evil.
-A world with free agents who sometimes choose wrongly may be more valuable than a world of moral automatons who always behave perfectly.
+Alvin Plantinga’s Free Will Defense argues that God cannot create beings with real free will while also guaranteeing they will never choose evil.
+A world with free agents who sometimes choose wrongly may be more valuable than a world of moral robots who always behave perfectly.

 This response has real force for moral evil - the evil humans inflict on one another.
-But it faces serious limitations.
+But it has serious limits.
 It does not explain natural evil at all.
-Earthquakes and childhood cancers have nothing to do with human free choice.
-Some theists extend the defense to include fallen angels corrupting nature, but this introduces entities with no empirical support to explain phenomena that physics already explains.
+Earthquakes and childhood cancers have nothing to do with human choice.
+Some theists extend the defense to fallen angels corrupting nature, but this invokes beings with no evidence to explain things physics already explains.

 Soul-Making Theodicy

-John Hick’s soul-making theodicy proposes that suffering is necessary for moral and spiritual growth.
+John Hick’s soul-making theodicy says suffering is needed for moral and spiritual growth.
 Courage requires danger; compassion requires others’ pain; perseverance requires obstacles.
 A suffering-free world would produce shallow, untested beings.

-The response has intuitive appeal but breaks down at the extremes.
+This has appeal but breaks down at the extremes.
 A toddler dying from a parasitic infection does not grow spiritually.
 The millions of species that suffered and went extinct before humans appeared were not building character.
-And an omnipotent God could presumably create beings with mature moral characters without requiring centuries of anguish as a teaching tool.
+And an all-powerful God could create beings with mature moral characters without using centuries of agony as a teaching tool.

 Skeptical Theism

-Skeptical theism argues that our cognitive limitations prevent us from judging whether any evil is truly gratuitous.
-God may have reasons for permitting suffering that are simply beyond human comprehension, just as a child cannot understand why a parent allows painful medical treatment.
+Skeptical theism - the view that we can’t expect to understand God’s reasons - argues that our minds are too limited to judge whether any evil is truly pointless.
+God may allow suffering for reasons beyond human grasp, just as a child cannot understand why a parent allows painful medical treatment.

-This is perhaps the most resilient response because it is unfalsifiable - no amount of evidence can refute the claim that God has unknowable reasons.
-But this same feature is its greatest weakness.
-If God’s reasons are permanently inaccessible, then the existence of suffering can never count as evidence against God, and the theist’s position becomes immune to any possible observation.
-Many philosophers consider this an epistemic cost too high to pay, as it undermines the ability to reason about God’s nature from the world we observe.
+This is perhaps the most resilient response because it cannot be disproved - no evidence can refute the claim that God has unknowable reasons.
+But that is also its biggest weakness.
+If God’s reasons are permanently hidden, suffering can never count as evidence against God, and the theist’s position becomes immune to any observation at all.
+Many philosophers see this as too high a price, since it removes our ability to reason about God’s nature from the world we see.

 Greater Good Theodicies

-Some theists argue that every instance of evil is necessary for some greater good.
-A world without suffering would lack the possibility of heroism, self-sacrifice, medical progress, and moral growth.
+Some theists argue that every instance of evil is needed for some greater good.
+A world without suffering would lack heroism, self-sacrifice, medical progress, and moral growth.
 The good of the world, taken as a whole, outweighs the evil.

-The problem is that this justification must apply to every instance of suffering, no matter how extreme.
-Was the Holocaust necessary for some greater good?
-Were centuries of child mortality before modern medicine justified by eventual medical advances that could have been achieved through revelation?
-The more extreme the suffering, the harder it becomes to maintain that an omnipotent being had no better option.
+The problem is that this must apply to every instance of suffering, no matter how extreme.
+Was the Holocaust needed for some greater good?
+Were centuries of child mortality before modern medicine justified by eventual medical advances that an all-powerful God could have given through revelation?
+The more extreme the suffering, the harder it is to claim God had no better option.

 The Problem of Evil and Evolution

-The discovery of evolution by natural selection deepened the Problem of Evil considerably.
-As detailed in the natural evil section above, evolution operates through competition, predation, disease, and mass extinction over hundreds of millions of years.
-Some theistic evolutionists argue that this process produces goods that could not exist otherwise - biodiversity, ecological complexity, and beings capable of genuine emergence and creativity.
-But omnipotence, by definition, means the ability to achieve any logically possible outcome.
-If complex life is logically possible without predation, parasitism, and mass extinction, then an omnipotent God could have achieved it painlessly.
-The Argument from Poor Design reinforces this point: the products of evolution bear the hallmarks of an undirected, iterative process, not purposeful engineering.
+The discovery of evolution by natural selection deepened the Problem of Evil.
+As shown above, evolution runs on competition, predation, disease, and mass extinction over hundreds of millions of years.
+Some theistic evolutionists argue this process produces goods that could not exist otherwise - biodiversity, ecological complexity, and beings capable of real creativity.
+But omnipotence means the power to achieve any logically possible outcome.
+If complex life is logically possible without predation, parasitism, and mass extinction, then an all-powerful God could have achieved it painlessly.
+The Argument from Poor Design backs this up: evolution’s products show the marks of an undirected, trial-and-error process, not purposeful engineering.

 Relationship to Other Arguments

 The Problem of Evil connects to several other arguments on this site.
-It is the inverse of the Free Will Defense, which directly attempts to resolve it.
-It pairs naturally with the Problem of Divine Hiddenness - if God exists and allows such suffering, the least he could do is make his existence and reasons clear.
+It is the inverse of the Free Will Defense, which directly tries to resolve it.
+It pairs naturally with the Problem of Divine Hiddenness - if God allows such suffering, the least he could do is make his existence and reasons clear.
 The Problem of Hell extends the moral challenge to the afterlife.
-And the Argument from Poor Design provides empirical reinforcement by documenting specific design failures in biological organisms.
+And the Argument from Poor Design backs it up with specific design failures in biology.

-Pro-God arguments like the Fine-Tuning Argument face a tension here: if the universe’s constants were fine-tuned for life, they were also fine-tuned for a world saturated with suffering.
-A fine-tuner powerful enough to set cosmological constants could presumably have also tuned them to produce less pain.
+Pro-God arguments like the Fine-Tuning Argument face a tension here: if the universe was fine-tuned for life, it was also fine-tuned for a world full of suffering.
+A fine-tuner powerful enough to set the cosmic constants could have also tuned them to produce less pain.

 Our Scoring

 Soundness: 80/100.
-This is the highest soundness score of any theory on the site.
-The evidential version, championed by William Rowe, remains compelling and largely unresolved.
-The premises are empirically grounded - evil exists, its scale is staggering, and much of it appears gratuitous.
-Skeptical theism provides a logical escape route but at the cost of making God’s nature unknowable.
+This is the highest soundness score on the site.
+The evidential version, led by William Rowe, remains compelling and largely unresolved.
+The premises are empirically grounded: evil exists, its scale is staggering, and much of it appears pointless.
+Skeptical theism offers a logical escape but at the cost of making God’s nature unknowable.
 The Free Will Defense handles moral evil but leaves natural evil unexplained.
-No theodicy has successfully accounted for the full scope and distribution of suffering in the world.
-The score is not 100 because the argument targets a specific definition of God (omnipotent, omniscient, omnibenevolent) rather than all possible conceptions, and skeptical theism remains a logically available (if costly) response.
+No theodicy has accounted for the full scope and distribution of suffering.
+The score is not 100 because the argument targets a specific definition of God (all-powerful, all-knowing, all-good) rather than all conceptions, and skeptical theism remains a logically available (if costly) response.

 Personal God: 10/100.
 This is a devastatingly low score.
-The Personal God - omnipotent, omniscient, omnibenevolent, and actively intervening in human affairs - is the conception most directly contradicted by the existence of suffering.
+The Personal God - all-powerful, all-knowing, all-good, and actively involved in human affairs - is the conception most directly contradicted by the existence of suffering.
 Such a God could prevent evil, knows about all evil, wants to prevent evil, and supposedly intervenes in the world.
 The gap between this definition and the observed reality of suffering is enormous.
 The few points above zero reflect the bare logical possibility that some unknown justification exists.

 Creator/Designer: 35/100.
-A creator who designed the universe is less affected because this definition does not require omnibenevolence.
-A morally neutral or indifferent creator could have built a universe that produces suffering without moral contradiction.
-However, the score remains low because the sheer gratuitousness of much suffering - parasites that eat children’s eyes from the inside, for instance - sits uncomfortably even with a morally neutral designer.
-A competent designer with any moral consideration would likely have done better.
+A creator who designed the universe is less affected because this definition does not require perfect goodness.
+A morally neutral or indifferent creator could have built a universe with suffering and no moral contradiction.
+The score is still low because the sheer pointlessness of much suffering - parasites that eat children’s eyes from the inside, for instance - sits uncomfortably even with a morally neutral designer.
+A competent designer with any moral concern would likely have done better.

 Higher Power: 40/100.
 An impersonal supernatural force or consciousness behind reality is the least affected by the Problem of Evil.
-Such an entity would not be expected to intervene, to care about individual suffering, or to have moral obligations toward creatures.
-The score is somewhat higher than the Creator because an impersonal force is not “designing” suffering but merely underpinning a reality that happens to contain it.
-The score is still below 50 because even an impersonal higher power seems difficult to reconcile with a universe where suffering is so pervasive and seemingly purposeless.
+Such an entity would not be expected to intervene, to care about individual suffering, or to have moral duties toward creatures.
+The score is higher than the Creator because an impersonal force is not “designing” suffering but only underlying a reality that happens to contain it.
+The score stays below 50 because even an impersonal higher power is hard to reconcile with a universe where suffering is so widespread and seemingly purposeless.

 Sources & References